pu-shi/pu-shi.github.io/_pages/about.md

 Recent News
 ---
 * Jan.
+2023: Our paper, [Distributed Stochastic Optimization under a General Variance Condition](https://arxiv.org/abs/2301.12677) (with Kun Huang and Xiao Li), is online!
+* Jan.
 2023: Our paper, [CEDAS: A Compressed Decentralized Stochastic Gradient Method with Improved Convergence](https://arxiv.org/abs/2301.05872) (with Kun Huang), is online!
 * Dec.
 2022: Our paper, [Private and Accurate Decentralized Optimization via Encrypted and Structured Functional Perturbation](https://arxiv.org/pdf/2209.01756.pdf) (with Yijie Zhou), has been accepted for publication in IEEE Control Systems Letters!
 * Nov.
 2022: On November 12, I was invited to give an online talk titled "Asymptotic Network Independence in Distributed Stochastic Gradient Methods" at 智能无人系统协同优化与博弈论坛.
 Thank Prof. Yanan Zhu!